Country _ Name

 • Agents of intermediaries

-Intermediaries are subject to obligations of good repute and professional capacity, and to civil liability coverage.
+Intermediaries are subject to obligations of good repute and professional capacity.
+In addition:

 Additional comments regarding the legal situation for InsurTech-services or what InsurTech’s must be aware of in this business area